Hilco1/Document-Management-System-For-Faculty/README.md

 ```bash
 python app.py
 ```

-The application will start locally and can be accessed in your browser.
 ---
 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.